goodpixel/chunkr/README.md

 One thing keyset-based pagination _cannot_ provide is direct access to an arbitrary "page" of results.
 In other words, it's not possible to jump directly from page 2 to page 14—you'd need offset-based pagation for that.
 However, that's not necessarily a design pattern we'd encourage anyway (how is the user to know that the results they want might be on page 14?).
-Rather than jumping to an arbitrary page of results, Chunkr allows you to jump to an arbitrary position in the results based on actual sort values.
-For example, when sorting records alphabetically, you could allow the user to jump directly to records starting with the letter "R".
-See Chunkr's `:from` option for examples.

 For more about the benefits of keyset pagination, see https://use-the-index-luke.com/no-offset.